When every relationship follows the same script

 If you're anxiously attached, you'll probably worry about what I think of you, scan for signs I'm losing interest, panic if we have to reschedule.
 If you're avoidant, you might find reasons to miss sessions, intellectualise everything, keep me at a careful distance.
 If you're disorganised, you might oscillate between both.

-This isn't a problem - it's the work.
+This isn't a problem.
+It's the work.
 We'll notice these patterns together.
-We'll explore what they're protecting you from.
-And gradually, in a relationship where someone actually shows up reliably and doesn't disappear when you're difficult or needy or distant, something shifts.
+We'll explore what they may be protecting you from.
+And gradually, in a relationship where someone shows up reliably and does not disappear when you feel difficult or needy or distant, new experiences may become possible.

-You can't think your way to secure attachment.
-You have to experience it.
-Experience that someone can be consistently present.
-That ruptures can be repaired.
-That you don't have to be perfect or independent to be kept.
-That closeness doesn't have to mean losing yourself.
+You may not be able to think your way into secure attachment alone.
+It often needs experience: that someone can be consistently present, that ruptures can be repaired, that you don't have to be perfect or independent to be kept, that closeness doesn't have to mean losing yourself.

 This work is slow.
 Attachment patterns were formed over years in your earliest relationships.
-They won't dissolve in six sessions.
-But over time, the script starts to loosen.
-You begin catching yourself mid-pattern.
-The old responses don't feel as inevitable.
+They rarely dissolve in a few sessions.
+Over time, the script may start to loosen.
+You may begin catching yourself mid-pattern.
+The old responses may not feel quite as inevitable.